Fazal-haroon/fazal-haroon.github.io/README.md

 • Chat Application Project developed in Microservices Architecture.

-• Worked on Java 1.8, Spring Boot, Lombok, MyBatis, MongoDB, Redis, Swagger, @ Custom Annotation, Handler interceptor, and Filter.
+• Worked on Java 1.8, Spring Boot, MyBatis, MongoDB, Redis, Swagger, @ Custom Annotation, Handler interceptor, and Filter.

-• Worked on group chat application, merge nine member profile image one images, the first 9 members of the group/room.
+• Worked on a group chat application, merging nine-member profile images one image, and the first 9 members of the group.

-• Logging Request and Response Body In Spring Boot and store it in the database.
-Whenever we need logging feature, we just add the custom annotation on the end-point and we store the data of logging in database.
+• Logging Request and Response Body In Spring Boot and storing it in the database.
+Whenever we need a logging feature, we just add the custom annotation on the end-point and we store the data of logging in the database.

 • Using ZenTao Project Management System.

-### **Software Developer (Oct-2021 - Oct-2022)**
+### **Java Developer (Oct-2021 - Oct-2022)**
 ### siParadigm Diagnostic Informatics PVT, LTD
-Pine Brook, New Jersey, USA
+Islamabad, Pakistan and Dubai, UAE
 <br>
 Worked on Healthcare Software as a Backend Java Developer.

+• KT - Knowledge Transfer/Transition and Handover.
+Knowledge about the projects, code flow, work involved, etc is transferred from me to the recently joined person until he becomes comfortable handling the project by himself.

 • Worked on Java and J2EE.